rpoleski/MulensModel/examples/example_16/README.md

 python ulens_model_fit.py ob03235_1.yaml
 ```

+Note that this YAML file will result in a warning message.
+The message is caused by the fact that in some cases, flux minus its uncertainty results in negative values which cannot be translated to magnitudes when plotting.
+The warning is related to only plotting, not fitting.
+You can ignore this warning.

 There are many more features to be added - _please let authors know what specific needs you have_.

 Please note that this code is a high-level example for MulensModel, but it uses fitting algorithms that are not part of MulensModel.
 The latter allows many microlensing calculations including chi^2 for given data and model parameters, but does not have built-in fitting capabilities.